ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 # The Access List - Single VLAN

 Dedicated firewalls provide more flexibility over your access control, and as a result the interface is a little more complex than our shared firewalls.
-The main screen for looking at your dedicated firewall is called the Access List and it looks like this:
+The main screen for looking at your dedicated firewall is on the Access List tab of the editor and it looks like this:

 ![Access list example](files/editor2_single_zone_acls.png)